muan/site/_posts/2023-10-04-emoji-code.md

 Slack custom emoji on the other hand, are images that rendered in character sized to mimic the graphical yet character-like nature of Emoji.
 They are usually assigned a shortcode, but has no _definition_ nor does it occupy a space in [the Unicode Character Code Charts](https://unicode.org/charts/).

 As an Emoji fundamentalist, I hope you can see why I have a problem with people calling them emoji.
-The "文字" part is kind of important.
+The "文字"（words/characters) part is kind of important.
 These are tiny stickers.
 I am not saying it's bad; they are just not emoji.

 ## Who _invented_ `:emoji_code:`?